 Day to Day Duties of a Recruitment Resourcer

-- Searching for and identifying job leads to pass to the relevant consultant and strive to identify new candidate and client opportunities.
+- Searching for and identifying job leads to pass to the relevant consultant and strive to identify new candidates and client opportunities.

-- Source new candidates from jobsites, social media and other platforms using local market knowledge.
-Contact the candidates and conduct initial screening to find out what roles they are interested in, their salary expectations, notice period, the reason for leaving current role, and so on.
+- Source new candidates from job sites, social media and other platforms using local market knowledge.
+Contact the candidates and conduct an initial screening to find out what roles they are interested in, their salary expectations, notice period, the reason for leaving their current role, and so on.

 - When working on specific roles, coordinating with the relevant consultant to learn the job details, specific qualifications required, and the experience needed (if any) and use this information to source candidates who meet the criteria.
 Plan the candidate search - if sourcing a new candidate, searching through all available sources.
 If not, searching for a new candidate and scanning the agency’s database to find suitable candidates who already have a working relationship with the consultants.

 - Conducting the initial screening when dealing with new candidates, followed by registering the candidate to match the roles they are looking for.
 Another important function is to understand and manage candidates’ aspirations to ensure they find the right role.

 - They would also bring up any serious issues to the consultant.
 At a later stage, resourcers also provide support in carrying out pre-employment and compliance checks in line with company policy and relevant legislation.